hourliert/madbid-chrome-extension/README.md

 * active bidder selector
 * charts displaying
   * bids for the selected auction over time
-  * bidders for the selected aucton over time
+  * bidders for the selected auction over time
   * bid-time distribution (delay before auction end)
 * informations about active bidders.
-They are classified among following bidder type:
+They are classified among following bidder types:
   * aggresive bidder (bid without pausing during short time period)
   * pacing bidder (tend to bid in spurts over longer periods of time, when they think the auction is about to end)
   * sleepy active bidder (was considered as aggresive or pacing once, and recently bid)